xoopscube/sitemap/README.md

 ### Wizard Installer

-Clone this repo or download Sitemap and unzip in your web server's public directory (e.g. /var/www/html/modules/sitemap).
+Clone this repo or download Sitemap and unzip in your web server's public directory
+(e.g. /var/www/html/modules/sitemap).
 Launch your browser and login to your XCL installation.
-Install the module Sitemap from Administration > Module Management and follow the XCL Wizard Installer step-by-step process to complete the installation.
+Install the module Sitemap from **Administration > Module Installation**
+and follow the XCL Wizard Installer step-by-step process to complete the installation.

 ###